 The total boiling time is 2 hours after the boiling starts: 1 hour of wort boiling and another 1 hour of boiling wort with hops.

 - Cool the honey solution to 18-22°C as soon as possible to avoid contamination with pathogenic microorganisms.
-If you don’t have any special brewing equipment you can dip the saucepan into a bathroom with cold water or ice.
+If you don’t have any special brewing equipment like wort chillers you can dip the saucepan into a bathroom with cold water or ice.

-- Transfer the fermentation vessel to a dark room (and cover it) with a unvarying temperature of 24-25°C. Install a water seal of any design on a bottleneck.
+- Transfer the fermentation vessel to a dark room (and cover it) with an unvarying temperature of 24-25°C. Install a airlock of any design on a bottleneck.
 Leave it for 7-9 days.

 Plastic fermentation tank with airlock

 Active fermentation will begin in 8-12 hours and will last up to 5 days.
-Then the intensity will subside, and after 7-9 days it will stop altogether: the water seal will stop emitting gas, the beer will become lighter, and a layer of sediment will appear at the bottom.
+Then the intensity will subside, and after 7-9 days it will stop altogether: the airlock will stop emitting gas, the beer will become lighter, and a layer of sediment will appear at the bottom.

 - Add 1 teaspoon of honey, dextrose or sugar (the worst option) in each storage bottle (plastic or glass) per liter of volume.
 It’s required for carbonization – the process of saturation of the drink with carbon dioxide as a result of repeated fermentation.
 Thanks to carbonization the beverage will have thick foam, and its taste will improve.